-In Florida, you have a constitutional right of access to court, even if you cannot afford an attorney or choose not to hire one.
+You have a constitutional right to access the Florida courts, even if you cannot afford an attorney or choose not to hire one.

-Florida residents can resolve some legal matters without hiring an attorney.
-Depending upon your situation, you can avoid unnecessary and often excessive legal fees by preparing your own Florida court forms and legal documents and filing them with the court yourself.
-Citizens who represent themselves are called pro se litigants.
-Pro se means, “self represented.”
+Some legal matters can be resolved without hiring an attorney.
+Depending upon your situation, you can avoid unnecessary and often excessive legal fees by preparing Florida court forms and documents on your own.
+Citizens who choose to represent themselves are called “pro se litigants”.

-Preparing your own Florida court forms can be intimidating and stressful, but remember, doing it by yourself doesn’t mean that you have to do it alone.
+Preparing your own legal documents can be intimidating and stressful, but remember, doing it yourself doesn’t mean you have to do it alone.

 Our mission is to help pro se parties achieve their goals with increased confidence.